davidtwco/rfcs/text/0000-build-std/5-stage-1b.md

 dependencies specified are also available as `dev-dependencies` as usual.

-Build scripts and proc macros continue to use the prebuilt standard library as in stage 1a, and so explicit dependencies on the standard library are not supported in `build-dependencies`.
+Build scripts and proc macros continue to use the prebuilt standard library as in Stage 1a, and so explicit dependencies on the standard library are not supported in `build-dependencies`.

 *See the following sections for relevant unresolved questions:*

 - [*Should we support `build-dependencies`?*][unresolved-build-deps]

 ## Registries
 [registries]: #registries